svekeman/ays9/docs/Definitions/Services.md

 This mechanism allows to have different versions of an actor template per repository.

-Apart from the AYS services as explicitelly defined in the blueprint, AYS will typically also instantiate other AYS services on which the explicitelly defined AYS services depend.
+Apart from the AYS services as explicitly defined in the blueprint, AYS will typically also instantiate other AYS services on which the explicitly defined AYS services depend.
 See the section [Producers & Children](Producers-Consumers) for more details.

 <a id="create-service"></a>